Ksengine/Photon/README.md

 ## What is Photon?
 **Photon** is an alternative for jQuery.
 Unlike jQuery, **Photon** injects some polyfills to built-in javascript objects.
 Websites can use latest javascript APIs with **Photon**.
 They can work on any modern browser(from Internet Explorer 7). **Photon** will handle it from background.
+**If you want to support older Browsers like Internet Explorer 8, Photon is perfect.**

 ## Download Photon
 Compressed and uncompressed copies of **Photon** files are available.
 The uncompressed file is best used during development or debugging; the compressed file saves bandwidth and improves performance in production.
 You can also download a sourcemap file for use when debugging with a compressed file.
 The map file is not required for users to run jQuery, it just improves the developer's debugger experience.
 As of **Photon** 1.11.0/2.1.0 the //# sourceMappingURL comment is not included in the compressed file.